mk/clerk-px23/README.md

 With Literate Programming, Knuth highlighted the importance of focusing on human beings as the consumers of computer programs.
 He was generating two derived artifacts from a single file: source code for the computer and a typeset document in natural language to help fellow humans understand what the program should do.

 Computational notebooks like Jupyter or Observable have gained popularity in recent years.
 These systems allow developers to mix code, text and visualizations in a document and improve upon Knuth's original idea by shortening the feedback loop from per-file processing to having a stateful process with which one can execute individual cells.
-Both Jupyter and Observable require the programmer to use the browser-based editing  environment and custom formats leading to issues around archival, reuse and archival[^notebook-pain-points].
+Both Jupyter and Observable require the programmer to use the browser-based editing  environment and custom formats leading to archival and reuse issues[^notebook-pain-points].

 [^notebook-pain-points]: See [What’s Wrong with Computational Notebooks?
 Pain Points, Needs, and Design Opportunities](https://doi.org/10.1145/3313831.3376729) by Souti Chattopadhyay, Ishita Prasad, Austin Z. Henley, Anita Sarma and Titus Barik.

+REPL-Driven Development in LISPs generally and Clojure specifically allow for code evaluation with even greater fidelity than notebook cells, letting the programmer evaluate individual forms.
+Clojure's single pass compilation strategy together with its focus on functional semantics make it very well suited to interactive development.

 > That LISP users tend to prefer structured growth rather than stepwise refinement is not an effect of the programming system, since both methods are supported.
 I believe, however, that it is a natural consequence of the interactive development method, since programs in early stages of growth can be executed and programs in early stages of refinement cannot.[^sandewall]
 >